 Online resources, such as LINK by Prudential, help get all your finances in one place and allow you to wrap your head around what could possibly be deducted.

 2. Missing the Filing Deadline

 What happens if you file taxes late?
 Well, the news isn’t great.
 “The penalty for missing the filing deadline makes it not just a dumb mistake, but a costly one,” said Nathan Rigney, lead tax research analyst at The Tax Institute at H&R Block.
-“The penalty for not paying in full is 0.5 percent of the unpaid balance per month with a maximum of 25 percent.
+“The penalty for not paying in full is 0.5% of the unpaid balance per month with a maximum of 25%.

-The monthly penalty for not filing a tax return is 10 times that amount (5 percent) capped at a maximum of 25 percent.
+The monthly penalty for not filing a tax return is 10 times that amount (5%) capped at a maximum of 25%.
 Interest also accrues on the unpaid tax and the penalties assessed.
-If you can’t file by April 15, request an extension to move the filing deadline to October 15.
-And if you can’t pay, file on time and request an installment agreement with the IRS.”
+If you can’t file by the deadline, request an extension to move the filing deadline to Oct.
+15. And if you can’t pay, file on time and request an installment agreement with the IRS.”